adamsilver/fdpb/00-introduction.md

 ### 6. A Search Form

-We'll look at how to design a responsive search form that is readily available to users on all pages, as well as the search mechanism that powers it.
-By putting these things together, search can be simple and useful.
+We'll look at how to design a responsive search form that is readily available to users on all pages.
+We'll also look at the importance of the search mechanism that powers it.
+Together, search can be discoverable, simple and useful.

 ### 7. A Filter Form

 We'll look at how users can filter a large set of unwieldy search results.
 Without a well-designed filter, users are bound to give up.
-Filters pose some interesting problems that may force you to challenge ‘best practice’ to give users a better experience.
+Filters pose a number of interesting and unique design problems that may force us to challenge ‘best practice’ to give users a better experience.

 ### 8. An Upload Form

-Many digital services let you upload images and documents.
+Many services let users upload images and documents.
 We'll look at the file input and how we can use it to upload multiple files at once.
-We'll also look at the intricacies of a drag and drop, AJAX-enhanced interface that is inclusive of keyboard and screen reader users.
+We'll then look at the intricacies of a drag and drop, AJAX-enhanced interface that is inclusive of keyboard and screen reader users.

 ### 9. An Expense Form

-We'll look at the problem of creating and adding new form fields inside one interface.
-This is an excuse to look at the “Add Another” pattern which often crops up in administrative, frequently-used services.
+We'll look at the special problem of needing to create and add lots of expenses (or anything else) into a system.
+Ultimately, this is an excuse to look at the Add Another patern which is often useful in administrative interfaces.

 ### 10. A Really Long Form